Chillu1/IdleFactions/Docs/Notes.md

 ## Temp Notes

+We could also have "every" early game faction choice be available from the start But this would lead to harder balancing, and some choices would be terrible.
+Ex, choosing both goblins and dwarfs.

+Faction combos:
+Creation-Mage
+Dark-Necro
+Heat-Demon
+Ocean-Drowner
+Golem-Dwarf
+Nature-Human
+Treant-Elf
+Dwarf-Elf
+Dwarf-Human
+Elf-Human
+Human-Mage
+Skeleton-Necro

+Some faction choices are blocked on the start, since ex. we don't have good plant generation with treants in start of the game.

+Dwarf/Goblin: has a chance to find a treasure chest, that gives magic

+Start: Dwarf/Goblin
+Resources we have: Light, Dark, Heat, Water, Plant, Wood, Food, Wildlife, Stone, Fire.

+Dwarf needs: Water, Food, Dark, Gold
+Goblin needs: Water, Food, Dark, Gold

+Dwarf creates: Stone 4X, Ore 2X, Gold 2X, Bones
+Dwarf needs: Food 2X, Gold?, Dark
+Goblin creates: Stone, Ore, Gold, Bones, Food
+Goblin needs: Food, Gold?, Dark 4x

+Destination: Mage/Warlock ?

+Start: Nature/Treant

+Plants & food are going to be easier & faster to get with nature faction.
+Treants make a ton of wood, but much less plants, food, and wildlife.

+Humans need, water, food, plants, fire to survive
+Destination: Human

 Resource progression
 Essence > Light > Dark > Lava > Water
 Stone? > Plant > Wood > Wildlife&Food